fulcrumresearch/fulcrumresearch.github.io/_posts/2025-10-22-introducing-orchestra-quibbler.md

 3. Implement features in a best-of-n style, where the designer merges the best result in after reviewing the code with you.
 4. Quickly review code with higher trust using our monitor

+For both of these projects, we now have a
+To discuss with users and handle requests/

+We also have an open [discord server](https://discord.gg/QmMybVuwWp) to engage with people using these new tools as we improve them.

 ## Looking Ahead

 What are the properties of the interfaces that we will use to manage agents in real time?
 Here are some ideas: